danielmapar/AdaptiveSoftwareDevelopment/Assignment2/README.md

 * You can use the [Docker SDK](https://docs.docker.com/develop/sdk/) to communicate with your containers

-* In case you want to access the RESTful API directly, you can enable it to be tunnelled to an specific port
+* In case you want to access the RESTful API directly without TLS (pure http), you can enable it to be tunneled to an specific port

   * Check [this tutorial](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd) for more

+    * This is not recommended

+* Inside the `dummy-scaler` folder, you will find a Python 3 program called `dummy-scaler.py`

+  * This program uses the TLS protocol in conjunction with the VMs certificate files in order to access the Docker Engine API of each VM securely.

+  * To run this app just do `python3 dummy-scaler.py`, but before doing so, remember to:

+    1. Update the `cert_manager` and `cert_node` variables with your cert paths

+    2. Update `services_in_analysis_name` with the name of the services you wish to analyze